Why doesn't your program work ?

 not print them.

-usually).
+by default).
 This file also should be sent via e-mail to our support.
 If you need to continue the

 printing job later, you can select the "AutoPrint" option again.